 Consideration is a legal term used in real estate that describes the value that will change hands as a part of an agreement, an obligation on the seller to sign and deliver the deed, and the buyer to pay the agreed-upon price.
 The agreement of both parties validates the agreement.
 The Purchase and Sale Agreement must have valid consideration as a basic part of a Fort Myers rent to own agreement in exchange for the property’s purchase price.
 Common types of consideration are money, real property, or a promise to perform some type of action.

 Why pay off the mortgage for your landlord?
-Let the team at Core Real Estate Properties work with you so you can start enjoying the perks of homeownership and start investing in your own future today!
+Let the team at Core Real Estate Solutions work with you so you can start enjoying the perks of homeownership and start investing in your own future today!

 The pros at Core Real Estate Solutions can help you fully understand the basic parts of a Fort Myers rent-to-own agreement and how they benefit you.
 Core Real Estate Solutions can help you locate rent-to-own deals, and don’t forget to ask about our current inventory of the best rent-to-own properties available now in Fort Myers.
 Contact Core Real Estate Solutions today at (239)360-3176!